Each Friday, I’ll post links to 3–5 resources from around the web you may want to check out.

 Wow, what a terrible headline for an otherwise great article.
 Ray Ortlund wrote this near the end of 2021, and while it is addressed to pastors, it has wide relevance to all who love the church and want the kingdom of Jesus to advance.
 The title of the post refers to the difference between exhortations (“you should…”) and assurances of what God offers to needy people (“we can…”).
 This is an insightful look at what the grace of the gospel can accomplish.

 If, by the end of 2022, nothing at your church improves, you can always go back.
 But for just one year, rather than tell people to obey God’s holy law, why not help them obey God’s holy law and live for Christ and walk in the Spirit, as you trust in the power of God’s all-sufficient grace?

 On the WPCA Blog This Week

-This week on the blog we published an article I wrote called The Grief of Finite Joy.
+This week on the blog we published an article I wrote called The Nearness of God is Not Always Good News.
 If you haven’t already seen it, check it out!